-Value Added is the extra value created over and above the original value of something.
+Value added is the extra value created over and above the original value of something.
 It can apply to products, services, companies, management, and other areas of business.
-In other words, value-added is the enhancement made by a company/individual to a product or service before offering it to the end customer.
+In other words, it is an enhancement made by a company/individual to a product or service before offering it for sale to the end customer.

-Value can be added to, a product, a service, a process, or an entire business.
-Value can be added by way of providing better or extra services in the form of after-sales services and better customer support.
+Value can be added to a product, service, process, or an entire business.
+Value can be added by providing better or extra services in the form of after-sales services and better customer support.
 Value can also be added by improving a product in some way, or by including extras with the product.
-For example, a retail seller of computers can add value by including software or computer accessories with the basic product, the computer.
+For example, a retail seller of computers can add value by including software or computer accessories with the basic product – the computer.

-Companies with strong branding can add value to their products or services simply by way of using the company’s logo to sell the product.
+Companies with strong branding can add value to their products or services simply by using the company’s logo to sell a product.

 Gross Value Added (GVA) helps to measure the contribution to an economy of an individual sector, region, industry, or producer.
-In, other words GVA helps to measure the gross value-add by a particular product, service, or an industry.
+In other words, GVA helps to measure the gross value added by a particular product, service, or industry.
 GVA is important because it helps to calculate Gross Domestic Product, which is a key indicator of the state of the nation’s total economy.